MartinezAgullo/MartinezAgullo.github.io/CV.md

       <h6><a href="https://home.cern/" target="_blank" style="text-decoration: none; color: inherit;"><i class="fa fa-briefcase fa-fw cv-margin-right icon-black"></i>European Laboratory for Particle Physics (CERN)</a></h6>
       <h6><i class="fa fa-map-marker fa-fw cv-margin-right icon-black"></i>Valencia, Spain | Geneva, Switzerland</h6>
       <h6 class="cv-text-teal"><i class="fa fa-calendar fa-fw cv-margin-right icon-black"></i>Dec 2017 - Jan 2019</h6></p>
-      <p>Predoctoral researcher at the ATLAS experiment at the European Laboratory for Particle Physics (CERN).
-During the initial stage of my doctoral research, I developed a software dedicated to data analysis and visualisation.
-Additionally, I worked on the development and optimisation of both the backend and frontend of the web application for monitoring the alignment of the ATLAS detector.
-This experience allowed me to enhance my skills in web programming and application development.
-The resulting tool has been widely adopted and used within the collaboration.
+      <p>Predoctoral Researcher on the ATLAS experiment at CERN.
+Developed data analysis and visualization software during the initial phase of doctoral research.
+Engineered and optimized the full-stack web application to monitor the alignment of the ATLAS detector.
+The resulting tool was widely adopted by the collaboration.
-      Part of the work that I developed during this tenure has been included in the paper <a href="https://link.springer.com/article/10.1007/JHEP11(2022)040">J. High Energ.
+      Part of the work developed during this tenure has been included in the paper <a href="https://link.springer.com/article/10.1007/JHEP11(2022)040">J. High Energ.
 Phys.
 2022, 40 (2022)</a>.
       </p><br>
       <!-- <hr> -->
     </div>